 Online auctions are popular places for trading goods.
 Almost everything you could possibly think of is available, whether you want to sell or buy goods.
 Register as a user and away you go.
 But be aware, there are risks alongside the benefits:

 Overseas goods are often cheaper, even taking exchange rates and shipping into account.
 Australian retailers argue that there’s good reason for this, and good reasons to still shop locally, including local warranties and after-sale support.
 They’ve long argued that Nike shoes, for example, can cost $100 in the US and more than twice that in Australia because of shipping costs, the exchange rate, the smaller Aussie market, higher store rents, and higher wages.
+However, if you are sitting at home – you can use video chat with russian girls for a pleasant conversation.

 But do those factors justify a mark-up of 100% or more for clothes, shoes or other manufactured goods?
 It’s hard to say which part of the retail sector is responsible for inflated prices, but what is clear is that things can still cost a lot more here than in places like the US and UK.